Bulimia Signs & Symptoms

 Bulimia in children, as defined by the American Academy of Pediatrics, presents with the following symptoms:

-- engaging in inappropriate behavior intended to prevent weight gain, such as self-induced vomiting, mis-use of laxatives and/or diuretics, fasting, or excessive exercising
+engaging in inappropriate behavior intended to prevent weight gain, such as self-induced vomiting, abuse of laxatives and/or diuretics, fasting, or excessive exercising

-If your child binges, it is extremely important that a diagnosis of binge-purge anorexia be ruled out before proceeding with treatment.
-More information on binge-purge anorexia can be found here.
 If you are unsure whether your child has been properly diagnosed or if are you are simply looking for eating disorder help, call us on 503 249 8851 and ask for our intake coordinator.
-For your convenience, you may also submit an online request.
+For your convenience, you may also submit an online request below.
 We answer all requests promptly.